 – How to set up a protective property trust

 A protection property trust or a protective property trust, as it is also known, is a type of legal structure that can be included as part of your will.

-A property protection trust will covers a share of a jointly-owned house to ensure that surviving spouses or partners can continue to benefit from their deceased partner’s share in their home even when they are gone.
+A Property Trust covers a share of a jointly-owned house to ensure that surviving spouses or partners can continue to benefit from their deceased partner’s share in their home even when they are gone.

 Should they have to go into long-term care facilities, their share of the property may be protected – and can be passed on to family members upon their death.
 It is also a useful tool for anyone looking at their estate planning and in particular ways to avoid paying inheritance tax.

-This type of will is best suited to couples that are married or in civil partnership who are concerned about the possibility of a long-term care requirement in the future.
+This type of will is best suited to couples that are married or in a civil partnership who are concerned about the possibility of a long-term care requirement in the future.

 They are well suited to you if:

 – You would like to protect your estate and home against the cost of possible future care fees

 – You want to ensure that your children receive at least half of the value of your house upon your death

 – You’d like to ensure that your partner or spouse can continue to live in and benefit from your share of the property upon your death